nicoledodd/nicoledodd.github.io/_projects/1_project.md

 ---
 layout: page
-title: Human language processing in Arabic
+title: Language processing in Arabic
 description: What happens in our brain when we read and understand language?
 img: assets/img/arabic.jpg
 importance: 1